 1. Security program overview

-WrenchDay is designed to protect shop operations, customer records, vehicle records, repair orders, invoices, payments metadata, communications, and mechanic access through layered application and provider controls.
+Rudd Enterprises, LLC operates WrenchDay using layered application, account, payment, release, and provider controls designed to protect shop operations, customer and vehicle records, repair orders, invoices, payment metadata, communications, and employee access.

 2. Access controls